davidofug/davidofug/README.md

 ### Hey 👋
-I'am Wampamba David, from East Africa Uganda.
+I'am Wampamba David, from Kampala - Uganda.
 My goal is to help new developers cut the duration of starting to earn income.
 I create, share and distribute content about Web Development and monetisation (Making money online).
-My posts are about JavaScript, React, ReactNative, NodeJs, MongoDB, Firebase, HTML and CSS.
+My posts are about JavaScript, React, ReactNative, NodeJs, MongoDB, Firebase, HTML, CSS and Monetisation.

 - 🔭 I’m currently working on Distributa an App and writing an ebook.
 - 🌱 I’m currently learning Blockchain, Solidity, and Affiliate Marketing.